AmerMathSoc/texml/README.md

 * apt install pdf2svg

-At this point, should be able to compile tests/hello.tex and (maybe) tests/graphics.tex, but probably not much more.
+At this point, should be able to compile tests/hello.tex, but probably not much more.

+If you install the STIX Two fonts somewhere where fontconfig can find them, you might also be able to compile test/graphics.tex.

 ## Modules that have been neutered